nukees/english/Elementary_Lesson01_BePresentSimple.md

 - WAITER.
 Good morning, ladies.
 Would you like something to eat?
 - SALLY.
 I'm not(10) hungry, thanks, but I'd like an orange juice, please.
 - LIGA.
 I'm(11) thirsty, too.
 A lemonade, please.
 - SALLY.
-Well, it's good to meet you, Liga, if only for a day!
+Well, it's(12) good to meet you, Liga, if only for a day!

 ## _F: At a bus stop_
 - ASIF.
 Look at the time.
 It's two in the morning.
 Where ARE we?
 - KATIE.
 On Burley Street, I think.
 ARE you hyngry, Asif?
 - ASIF.
-No. I'M NOT hungry, but I tired.
+No. I'M NOT hungry, but I **AM** tired.
 Where IS the bus stop?
 - KATIE.
 Look, it IS there!
 Come on!
 - (At the bus stop they eet Dieter.)
 - ASIF.
 Excuse me.
 IS this the bus stop for Rayne's Park?
 - DIETER.
 Yes, I hope so.
 It'S a cold night.
 - KATIE.
 Hi.
 I'M Katie and this IS my friend Asif.
 - DIETER.
 Pleased to meet you.
 I'M Dieter.
 ARE you students?
 - KATIE.
-No, we AREN'T students.
-We ARE doctors.
+No, we'RE NOT students.
+We'RE doctors.
 And you?
 - DIETER.
 I'M a waiter at the Hamburger restaurant on Park Street.
 - ASIF.
 Where ARE you from?
 ARE you german?
 - DIETER.
 No, I'M Austrian, but I'M in Leicester for six months.
 It'S an interesting city.
 - KATIE.
 Look, the bus IS here!
 I hope it'S warm inside.
 After you, Dieter.
 Come on Asif.

+** TEXT ** - Ошибки допущенные в уроке